 I used to think blanching was a bit of a waste of time until I read up on it.
 In fact, blanching is really important, as the process destroys the enzymes that cause ripening.
 Blanching also helps remove dirt and bacteria, as well as reducing the speed in which vitamins and minerals are lost.
 Blanching is easy and simply involves plunging the vegetables into boiling water for about 2 minutes.
 When time is up, drain the veg and cool it in cold water before freezing.

-Freeze Vegetables in Tight Containers or Bags
+How To Freeze Mangetout In Tight Containers or Bags

 Choose the Right Containers or Bags